Travels with V

 Driving back to Antibes we realize that we have just one day left to find a restaurant that serves our great passion, oysters.
 But it’s Monday and many seafood restaurants are closed.
 Finally we manage to secure a table in a popular place called Chez Mô.
 There we’re presented to a plate full of of delicious slimy fine claire oysters.
 And a super fresh local white wine.
 We’re in seventh heaven.

-Checking the weather forecast for back home we see that it’s cold and rainy.
+Checking the weather forecast for back home in Sweden we see that it’s cold and rainy.
 But we walk slowly back to our hotel one last time and enjoy the warm air of a mediterranean late summer night.
 And we know we will want to return to Antibes, some day.